tmhglnd/mercury/docs/tutorial.md

 # 💻 Install Mercury

-Mercury runs in Max8 (sometimes also called MaxMSP), a node-based creative coding environment from Cycling'74. **You do not need to buy a Max-license in order to use Mercury!** 😎 At the moment Mercury seems to run best in Max8.0.8, but if this crashes for you please try the latest Max version from their website.
+Mercury runs in Max8 (sometimes also called MaxMSP), a node-based creative coding environment from Cycling'74. **You do not need to buy a Max-license in order to use Mercury!** 😎

 1. Please download Max8 through any of the links below.